Encharted Cook

 A plate of Eggs in a Basket and dipping a piece of the buttery golden bread into the slightly runny egg yolk.

 It turns out that this fried egg dish is super easy.
-Melt butter in a pan and cook slices of bread with a hole cut, plus the cutout holes, also called "lids".
-Flip the bread over, crack an egg into the hole, season with salt and pepper, and continue to cook until the egg is to your liking.
+Melt butter in a pan and cook slices of bread with a hole cut out, along with the cutout holes, also known as "lids" or "hats".
+Flip the bread over, crack an egg into the hole, season with salt and pepper, and continue cooking until the egg, sunny side up, is to your liking.

 As the bread cooks in the butter, the butter becomes nutty and slightly caramel in flavor and aroma.
 Bread cooked in butter is like... alchemy.
 It becomes transformed to new heights and is nothing like simple buttered toast.

-You might know this iconic breakfast dish by another name like one-eyed Jack, hole in one, eggs in a frame, egg in a hole, or eggs in a nest.
-There appears to be a plethora of names given this dish from pop culture and regional culinary culture.
+You might know this iconic breakfast dish by another name, like one-eyed Jack, hole in one, eggs in a frame, eggs with a hat, egg in a hole, or eggs in a nest.
+There appears to be many different names given this dish from both pop culture and regional culinary fare.

-But whatever you call it... it is a genius way to make buttery, homestyle, delicious, toast and eggs.
+But whatever you call it...
+It is a genius way to make delicious, buttery, homestyle toast and eggs.

 So, let's cook!